Outclassed: Lampard's Chelsea taught a harsh lesson by brilliant Bayern | Goal.com

 Bayern belong in the last eight of this season's Champions League; Chelsea do not.

-He wasn't wrong.
+He was not wrong.
 This Chelsea side is nothing like the one that won the Champions League in such extraordinary circumstances eight years ago.

 They may have been underdogs in 2012 but they still had the likes of Petr Cech, Ashley Cole, John Terry, Lampard and Didier Drogba within their ranks.
 Munich was the end of a quest for European glory that had begun many years beforehand.